PubTables-v2: A new large-scale dataset for full-page and multi-page table extraction: Related Work

 \subsection{Table Extraction Datasets}

-Datasets for table extraction typically annotate separately whole pages for table detection (TD) and cropped images of detected tables for table structure recognition (TSR).
+Datasets for document-based table extraction typically separately annotate whole pages for table detection (TD) and cropped images of detected tables for table structure recognition (TSR).
 Some prior datasets attempt to label table structures within their full-page context.
 However, it has been difficult to scale these datasets while maintaining quality.

 FinTabNet \cite{zheng2021global} annotates 113k tables with structure information within 76k pages.
-However, many tables clearly visible on these pages are nevertheless missing from the annotations. \citet{gemelli2023cte} propose a page-level table extraction dataset.
+However, many tables within these pages are missing from the annotations.
+Gemelli \etal~\cite{gemelli2023cte} propose a page-level table extraction dataset.
 As noted previously, however, this dataset contains only 35k tables and models trained on it cannot also be trained on PubTables-1M \cite{smock2022pubtables} without data leakage.
 This is because the authors chose to use the train/test split of PubLayNet, which differs from PubTables-1M for the documents common to both datasets.

 PubTables-1M contains 575k pages and uses strict quality control to prevent missing table annotations at the page level.
 However, page images are only annotated for table detection, not structure recognition, which is annotated for cropped table images only.
 Similarly, PubTabNet \cite{zhong2020image} provides structure annotations only for cropped tables.
-No large-scale dataset with strict quality control exists that we are aware of that annotates table structure at the page-level.
+No large-scale dataset with strict quality control exists that we are aware of that annotates table structure at the page or full-document level.
 Furthermore, we are not aware of any published dataset that contains table recognition annotations for multi-page tables.